 Although contracts are so prevalent in today’s society, they almost all suffer from the same set of issues; they’re slow to create, difficult to enforce, and often subjective.
 Some are even written to be deliberately vague or misleading… how annoying!

 If there’s an issue with a contract, resolving it can be an absolute nightmare.

 It can take weeks, months, or potentially even years to see the result of a dispute—which is not only incredibly inconvenient but also expensive.

 Given that it can cost potentially thousands of dollars to settle a dispute this way, this makes it uneconomical to enforce contracts for low value arrangements.

-What’s the point of a contract if it can’t be easily enforced?
+What’s the point of a contract if it is not easy to enforce?

 Contracts typically require the involvement of third parties to be enforceable.

 After all, if you’ve got a contract to buy a house at an agreed price, then the seller backtracks on the agreement, you’ve got to follow through the proper legal channels to get it resolved—likely paying intermediaries in the process.

 There’s usually no simple way to resolve contract disputes mano a mano as they say.
 And that just won’t do.

 Though it doesn’t happen often, contracts can be forged, modified, or destroyed—all of which are extraordinarily impractical or difficult to detect.